Skip to main content

 Granting Privileges Using SQL Commands

-Each of these examples includes an SQL command.
-For more information regarding syntax, review the Privileges (GRANT/REVOKE) SQL commands.
+Each example includes an SQL command.
+For more information about command syntax, review the Privileges (GRANT/REVOKE) SQL commands.

 Granting to a Single Dataset